Kashif-Rezwi/Naukari/README.md

 (No External Library Used)

 Features ✨
-Registration and Authentication process is done using API Cool multilevel Navigation bar.
+Registration and Authentication process is done using API, Cool multilevel Navigation bar,
 Dynamic Products using json data created with json-server.

 Contributors 😇